binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Banyanops [collector](https://github.com/banyanops/collector)

 is a free and open source framework for static analysis of Docker images.
 It does more than Clair, it can optionally communicate with Docker registries, private or Docker Hub, to obtain image hashes, it can then tell Docker Daemon to pull the images locally.
 Collector then `docker run`'s each container in turn to be inspected.
 Each container runs a banyan or user-specified script which outputs the results to stdout.
-Collector collates the containers output, and can send this to Banyan Analyzer for further analysis.
+Collector collates the containers output, and can send this to Banyan Analyser for further analysis.
 Collector has a [pluggable, extensible architecture](https://github.com/banyanops/collector/blob/master/docs/CollectorDetails.md).
 Collector can also: Enforce policies, such as no unauthorised user accounts, etc. Make sure components are in their correct location.
 Banyanops was the organisation that [blogged](https://www.banyanops.com/blog/analyzing-docker-hub/) about the high number of vulnerable packages on Docker Hub.
 They have really put their money where their mouth was now.

 ##### [Anchore](https://anchore.com/solutions/)

 is a set of non-free tools providing visibility, control, analytics, compliance and governance for containers in the cloud or on-prem.
 There are two main parts, a hosted web service, and a set of open source CLI query tools.
 The hosted service selects and analyses popular container images from Docker Hub and other registries.
-The metadata it creates is provided as a service to the on-premise CLI tools
+The metadata it creates is provided as a service to the on-premise CLI tools.
-Performs a similar job to that of Clair, but does not look as simple.
+It Performs a similar job to that of Clair, but does not look as simple.
 Also looks for source code secrets, API keys, passwords, etc in images.

 Designed to integrate into your CI/CD pipeline.
 Integrates with Kubernetes, Docker, Jenkins, CoreOS, Mesos